-The Fatigue Crash Facts contain the latest summary of fatigue related crash data including graphs and tables.
+The Fatigue Crash Facts contain the 2017 summary of fatigue related crash data including graphs and tables.

 Fatigue is a physiological condition that can occur long before you fall asleep at the wheel.
 It has negative impact on your reaction time, your ability to concentrate and your general understanding of the road and traffic around you.
 The three main causes of fatigue are: